MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-server-infrastructure.md

 ## Enroll and validate the user certificate

 Because you’re using Group Policy to autoenroll user certificates, you need only update the policy, and Windows 10 will automatically enroll the user account for the correct certificate.
 You can then validate the certificate in the Certificates console.

-**To enroll and validate the user certificate**
+**Procedure:**

 1. Sign in to a domain-joined client computer as a member of the **VPN Users** group.